International propagation of the Salafi movement and Wahhabism: Post 2003

-In 2003 there were several attacks by Al-Qaeda-connected terrorists on Saudi soil and according to American officials, in the decade since then the Saudi government has become a "valuable partner against terrorism", assisting in the fight against al-Qaeda and the Islamic State.
+In 2003, there were several attacks by al-Qaeda-connected terrorists on Saudi soil and according to American officials.
+In the decade since then, the Saudi government has become a "valuable partner against terrorism", assisting in the fight against al-Qaeda and the Islamic State.

 However, there is some evidence Saudi support for terror continues.
 According to internal documents from the U.S. Treasury Department, the International Islamic Relief Organization (released by the aforementioned 9/11 family lawyers) – a prominent Saudi charity heavily supported by members of the Saudi royal family—showed "support for terrorist organizations" at least through 2006.

-US diplomatic cables released by Wikileaks in 2010 contain numerous complaints of funding of Sunni extremists by Saudis and other Gulf Arabs.
+U.S. diplomatic cables released by WikiLeaks in 2010 contain numerous complaints of funding of Sunni extremists by Saudis and other Gulf Arabs.

 According to a 2009 U.S. State Department communication by then United States Secretary of State, Hillary Clinton, "donors in Saudi Arabia constitute the most significant source of funding to Sunni terrorist groups worldwide"—terrorist groups such as al-Qaeda, the Afghan Taliban, and Lashkar-e-Taiba in South Asia, for which "Saudi Arabia remains a critical financial support base".
 Part of this funding arises through the zakat charitable donations (one of the "Five Pillars of Islam") paid by all Saudis to charities, and amounting to at least 2.5% of their income.
 It is alleged that some of the charities serve as fronts for money laundering and terrorist financing operations, and further that some Saudis "know full well the terrorist purposes to which their money will be applied".

-According to the US cable the problem is acute in Saudi Arabia, where militants seeking donations often come during the hajj season purporting to be pilgrims.
+According to the U.S. cable, the problem is acute in Saudi Arabia, where militants seeking donations often come during the hajj season purporting to be pilgrims.
 This is "a major security loophole since pilgrims often travel with large amounts of cash and the Saudis cannot refuse them entry into Saudi Arabia".
 They also set up front companies to launder funds and receive money "from government-sanctioned charities".
-Clinton complained in the cable of the "challenge" of persuading "Saudi officials to treat terrorist funds emanating from Saudi Arabia as a strategic priority", and that the Saudis had refused to ban three charities classified by the US as terrorist entities, despite the fact that, "Intelligence suggests" that the groups "at times, fund extremism overseas".
+Clinton complained in the cable of the "challenge" of persuading "Saudi officials to treat terrorist funds emanating from Saudi Arabia as a strategic priority", and that the Saudis had refused to ban three charities classified by the U.S. as terrorist entities, despite the fact that, "Intelligence suggests" that the groups "at times, fund extremism overseas".